Dashboard-> VPN section : wrong virtual address assigned

 Please see the attached file

-#1 Updated by Davide Marini about 5 years ago
+#1 Updated by Davide Marini over 5 years ago

 The values showed by the interface are extracted from the command openvpn status, this is the section (where XXXX stands for the public IP address).